 I primarily deliver babies at Epworth Freemasons in East Melbourne and I am extremely confident that you will be happy with your care there.
 I can also deliver your baby at St Vincent’s Private in Fitzroy and in some circumstances, the Mercy Hospital for Women in Heidelberg.

 Melbourne’s premier private obstetric hospital combines luxurious accommodation with approachable, caring staff, all set amongst the best medical facilities.
 The postnatal care by the midwives is exceptional and sets this hospital apart.
 Timely access to resources such as a Special Care Nursery ensures the safest possible environment for your baby.
 There’s also 24-hour access to theatre, anaesthetists and paediatricians.
 All patients are guaranteed a private room with a double bed, allowing your partner to stay overnight with you.
-Uncomplicated deliveries can move to a luxurious 5-star hotel (Park Hyatt), but the postnatal beds are so good you wouldn’t bother leaving.
+If your pregnancy and delivery has been uncomplicated, you have the choice of moving to a luxurious 5-star hotel (Park Hyatt).
 I am almost always on site during business hours for timely review.

 St Vincent’s Private has a proud tradition of safety for parents and newborns and has been providing maternity care for over 75 years.
 The patient facilities are excellent, and the central location convenient for visitors.
 St Vincent’s Private has level 3 adult intensive care unit (ICU), Special Care Nursery for babies born at 32–34 weeks or later and 24-hour access to theatre, paediatricians and anaesthetists.
 All patients are guaranteed a private room and postnatal care in a hotel (for uncomplicated pregnancies).

-If you think you are in labour or your waters might have broken, call your hospital and they will give you instructions on what to do.
+If you think you are in labour or that your waters may have broken, please call your hospital (keep this phone number handy, e.g. in your wallet and on the fridge) and they will give you instructions on what to do.

 You're not alone.
 Read up on some commonly asked questions.

-For headaches or other pain: It is safe to take two Panadol tablets up to four times a day during pregnancy to treat a headache or other pain.
+For headaches or other pain: It is fine to take two Panadol (paracetamol) tablets up to four times a day during pregnancy to treat a headache or other pain.

-For reflux and heartburn: Antacids are safe.
-Try Gaviscon or Mylanta first, and if that doesn’t work, try Zantac (available over the counter).
+For reflux and heartburn: You can try simple antacids like Gaviscon or Mylanta first.
+If these don’t work, try Zantac (available over the counter at pharmacies).

 It’s safe to sleep on your back until 26 weeks of pregnancy, but after that stage you should avoid it if possible.
 Throughout pregnancy it is safe to sleep on your right side – it is exactly the same as sleeping on your left side.